We do not yet have all the instruments needed to judge

 like it, call it "unnatural" and exploit that term's

 negative connotation to the utmost.
 But what is 'natural'?
-Or: what is
+Or, what is

-that mysterious 'nature' of human beings, of girls and women, of
+this mysterious 'nature' of human beings, of girls and women, of

 boys and men?
 There are many definitions of natural; as